gibsonneke/symfony-api-angular/README.md

 2. Run npm:

     # npm install

-3. Run Bower:

-    # bower install

-4. Run the built-in web server
+3. Run the built-in web server

 	# npm start

-5. Run the application in your favourite browser
+4. Run the application in your favourite browser

 	# http://127.0.0.1:8001